According to Kernberg, the symptoms of BPD can be divided up into four major categories. These categories are as follows:

 5) Tend not to seek psychiatric help due to their psychological state of denial (see point 3, above).
 Researchers have therefore termed such individuals ‘invisible’.
 In other words, they cannot usually be included in research studies (as the researchers are unaware of their existence) and, also, are not included in the statistics which must inevitably lead us to the supposition that estimates of the number of individuals suffering from BPD are likely to be significantly too low.

-Above ebooks now available on Amazon for immediate download.
-Click here to obtain further information.
-(Other titles available).
+My ebooks are now available on Amazon for immediate download.
+Click here.

 David Hosier BSc Hons; MSc; PGDE(FAHE).